Partnership for the Advancement of Cancer Research Project

 Ramada Palms 201 E. University Ave.; (575) 526-4411 or (800) 2RAMADA Hotel amenities include free continental breakfast, airport shuttle, fitness center, pool, and restaurant.
 Rates: $55 - $99 per night.

 *All hotel rates are approximate; accepted Fellows should confirm rates before making a reservation.

-Applicants must be a post-doctoral fellow at the FHCRC to be eligible to participate in the Cancer Teaching Fellows Program, and a U.S. citizen or permanent resident.
-Applicants will be selected based on their interest in teaching, as evidenced by participating in teaching at the FHCRC or other institutions.
+Applicants must be a post-doctoral fellow at Fred Hutch to be eligible to participate in the Cancer Teaching Fellows Program, and a U.S. citizen or permanent resident.
+Applicants will be selected based on their interest in teaching, as evidenced by participating in teaching at the Fred Hutch or other institutions.

-If you have any questions about the Cancer Teaching Fellows program, please contact, Dr. Karen Peterson or Michèle Shuster.
-For assistance with travel arrangements, please contact the program managers: Helena Loest and/or Jennifer Anderson.
+If you have any questions about the Cancer Teaching Fellows program, please contact, Drs.
+Karen Peterson or Michèle Shuster.
+For assistance with travel arrangements, please contact the program managers: Helena Loest and/or Marilyn Drennan.